idaholab/virtual_test_bed/doc/content/template.md

 ### Other key model details to provide in the high-level summary style=font-size:125%

-- MOOSE Based Applications Used: Griffin, Heat Conduction, Cardinal, etc.
+- Reactor Type(s): e.g., Liquid Metal Cooled Fast Reactor

 - Type of simulation: e.g., 3D core multiphysics (neutronics-TH) transient, 1D system steady-state

-- Non-MOOSE Based NEAMS Code Used: MC2-3, Nek5000/RS, etc.
+- NEAMS MOOSE Codes Used: Griffin, Heat Conduction, Cardinal, etc.

-- External Code (non-NEAMS based) Used: Cubit, OpenFOAM, etc.
+- NEAMS non-MOOSE Codes Used: MC2-3, Nek5000/RS, etc.

-- Reactor Category(s): e.g., Liquid Metal Cooled Fast Reactor
+- Non-NEAMS Codes Used: Cubit, OpenFOAM, etc.

 !alert note
 More information is available online about [the list of NEAMS codes](https://neams.inl.gov/code-descriptions/) and the codes that have been used for [the models available in VTB repository](https://mooseframework.inl.gov/virtual_test_bed/resources/codes_used.html).